 But you can still connect intimately, even from a distance.

-It’s normal to feel awkward or shy at first, but don’t hesitate to bring up these feelings.
-Sharing awkward moments can actually help you build more intimacy.
+It’s normal to feel a little shy at first, but don’t hesitate to bring up these feelings.
+After all, sharing awkward moments can often help you build more intimacy.

 Share physical reminders of each other

-Your loved one’s belongings can carry a lot of meaning for you.
+Your loved one’s belongings can carry a lot of meaning.

 Think of their toothbrush in the bathroom, their favorite jam in the refrigerator, or even the scent of their shampoo on the bed pillows.
 These can all help you remember your partner’s presence even when they’re hundreds of miles away.